 Flying an airplane: Learning is like flying an airplane, because it helps a lot if you focus, and you can also put it on auto pilot and it will still be okay (9).

 Meta-category: Entering and beginning.
-Three movement-related metaphors were used, two positive and one neutral.
+Three Entering and beginning -related metaphors were used, two positive and one neutral.

 Positive.